 Also, you should place the most important image on top of your page and try using original photographs that are unique to your blog or website.

 …there are more things you need to do if you want to be featured in Google’s image search and improve your rankings, and that’s what we’ll show you next.

 To optimize your images in WordPress, you’ve to make sure you add additional information about your images, so search engines can understand what they’re about.

 Search engines are getting smarter every day.
 They can recognize and categorize images quite well.
-But they need you to provide context to the image, and the first way to do that is to properly name your image files.
+But they need you to provide context to the image and optimize your images to rank for image search.